Representations of the D=2 Euclidean and Poincar\'e groups

-being $\widehat{\psi}(\phi)$ the Fourier transform of $\psi$ (still in the Schwartz space).
-We have now to take limits when the parameters $\delta$ and $\epsilon $ go to zero.
+(still in the Schwartz space).
+We have now to take limits when the parameters $\eta$ and $\varepsilon $ go to zero.
 It is important here the order in which we take the limits.
 We consider first $\varepsilon$ fixed.
-By the Lebesgue dominated convergence theorem \cite{weir}, we can take the limit $\delta\rightarrow 0$ inside the integral.
+By the Lebesgue dominated convergence Theorem \cite{weir}, we can take the limit $\eta\rightarrow 0$ inside the integral.
 In fact, we have to find a function, independent of $\eta$, such that it is integrable and greater or equal than the modulus of the integrand: